DalyaLami/credit-risk-classification/README.md

 4. The stages of the machine learning process I went through as part of this analysis:

   1. Data Collecting and Preparing
   2. Model Selection (Logistic Regression Model with the Original Data or Logistic Regression Model with Resampled Training Data)
   3. Model Training
   4. Model Prediction

-        5. Model Utilization (Evaluate the model’s performance through:
+  5. Model Utilization - Evaluate the model’s performance through:
         - Calculate the accuracy score of the model.
         - Generate a confusion matrix.
-                    - Printing the classification report.)
+        - Printing the classification report.
 5. The accuracy score, confusion matrix, and classification report where all used as the basis for evaluating the model's performance.